About spring edging in bases

 A point worth noting is that Savoir Beds utilises a calico encased roll of horsehair as the edge support on their sprung edged bases.
 This is an absolute high-end technique giving the optimum level of support and suspension and does not fully compress when sitting on the edge.
 Fabulous!

 Which construction you choose will ultimately depend on budget, personal preference but ultimately will depend on the standard of build chosen by the manufacturer.
 The difference is relatively insignificant and really should not be a major cause of concern.
-You can view all of our sprung edge bases in our shop.
+You can view all of our sprung edge bases in our online shop.
 Give us a call if you need more information or if you’re now interested in mattress construction read our article here.